armin-fx/BandedScad/doc/math_polygon.md

 #### distance_segment [^][contents]
 [distance_segment]: #distance_segment-
-Get the nearest distance of a segment line to a point.\
+Get the nearest distance of a segment line to a point.
 Works in 2D and 3D.

+_Arguments:_
 ```OpenSCAD
 distance_segment (line, p)
 ```